Lady Louisa Conolly: In media

-Aristocrats, a 1999 6-part miniseries based on the lives of Louisa Lennox and her sisters, aired in the U.K. on BBC and on the PBS anthology series Masterpiece Theater in the USA.
+She was portrayed by Anne-Marie Duff in Aristocrats, a 1999 6-part miniseries based on the lives of Louisa Lennox and her sisters, aired in the U.K. on BBC and on the PBS anthology series Masterpiece Theater in the USA.
 It was based on Stella Tillyard's 1994 biography, Aristocrats: Caroline, Emily, Louisa and Sarah Lennox 1740-1832.